pretix/pretix-docs/docs/guides/seating.md

 This fills the "Layout" field with the contents of the file.

 Enter a name for the seating plan in the "Name" field and click the :btn:Save: button.
-You will land on a page titled "Seating plans", displaying a button for creating another new seating plan, and a list including the plan you just created.
+You will land on a page titled "Seating plans", displaying a button for creating another new seating plan, and a list including the plan you created.

 ![Page titled 'Seating plans', displaying a button labeled 'Create a new seating plan', a list containing one entry named 'Test Plan', and a green infobox saying, 'The seating plan has been created.
 You can now use it for your events.](../assets/screens/seating/seating-plans-created.png "Create a new seating plan")